AngularJS (67 Blogs) Become a Certified Professional

 Now that you know about JavaScript String Functions, check out the Web Development Certification Training by Edureka.
 Web Development Certification Training will help you Learn how to create impressive websites using HTML5, CSS3, Twitter Bootstrap 3, jQuery and Google APIs and deploy it to Amazon Simple Storage Service(S3).

-Check out the Online Angular Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Check out the Angular Certification Training Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 Angular is a JavaScript framework that is used to create scalable, enterprise, and performance client-side web applications.
 With Angular framework adoption being high, performance management of the application is community-driven indirectly driving better job opportunities.

 If you want to get trained in React and wish to develop interesting UI’s on your own, then check out the React Certification by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.